Leadership

 Oscar Buitrago, Secretary

-Oscar Buitrago is the US Chief Business Development & Marketing Officer at Linklaters.
-He was named to the M&A Advisor’s list of 40 under 40 Emerging Leaders in Business Development and Marketing.
+Oscar Buitrago is the US Chief Marketing Officer at Linklaters LLP.
+He is the recipient of the 2024 Top 10 Global Marketer Award by OnCon Icon Awards and was previously named to the M&A Advisor’s list of 40 under 40 Emerging Leaders in Business Development and Marketing.
 He received his B.A. in Art History and B.A in Classics from Trinity College in Hartford, Connecticut and was awarded the Donat Fellowship (for the advanced study of archaeology) and the Phi Kappa Fellowship (for advanced international studies).
 Oscar first came to Woodstock in 1997.
+He previously served as Secretary of The Board of Directors of Woodstock Byrdcliffe Guild and currently serves on its Nominating & Governance Committee.
+Oscar is also the President of The Board of Directors of the Woodstock Artist Cemetery Board; Secretary of The Board of Directors of The Maverick Concerts; and also sits on the Board of Directors for Spiral House Park.

 Property Committee Chair